SAP/ui5-tooling/docs/pages/extensibility/CustomServerMiddleware.md

 Custom middleware defining [Specification Version](../Configuration.md#specification-versions) 2.0 or higher have access to an interface of a [MiddlewareUtil](https://sap.github.io/ui5-tooling/v3/api/@ui5_server_middleware_MiddlewareUtil.html) instance.

 In this case, a `middlewareUtil` object is provided as a part of the custom middleware's [parameters](#custom-middleware-implementation).
 Depending on the specification version of the custom middleware, a set of helper functions is available to the implementation.
 The lowest required specification version for every function is listed in the [MiddlewareUtil API reference](https://sap.github.io/ui5-tooling/v3/api/@ui5_server_middleware_MiddlewareUtil.html).

+## Integration with `karma-ui5`

+!!!
+Warning
+    The Karma project has been [deprecated](https://github.com/karma-runner/karma#karma-is-deprecated-and-is-not-accepting-new-features-or-general-bug-fixes) as of 2023

+[`karma-ui5`](https://github.com/SAP/karma-ui5) is a plugin for the popular [Karma test runner](https://karma-runner.github.io/).
+Based on your [configuration](https://github.com/SAP/karma-ui5#url), it can fetch resources from a dedicated server or start an internal server using parts of UI5 Tooling.

+In the latter case, any custom middleware configured in the default `ui5.yaml` of the project will be used automatically.

+However, since Karma uses the [`connect`](https://github.com/senchalabs/connect) framework, as opposed to UI5 Tooling's [`express`](https://github.com/expressjs/express), custom middleware might not always work as expected.
+Compared to `connect`, the `express` framework provides a more versatile API to middleware.

+Therefore, if you plan to use custom middleware in an integrated scenario with `karma-ui5`, you must **restrict the middleware to using the [`connect`](https://github.com/senchalabs/connect) API only** to ensure compatibility.

+Alternatively, you can start a server with the usual `ui5 serve` command and [configure the corresponding URL](https://github.com/SAP/karma-ui5#url) for use by `karma-ui5`.